Lujia-Cheng/NeuralNetworkMisc/README.md

 ## Comments

 The lecture structure is really confusing.
-And I don't blame him, since he has to cover so many materials in such a short course.
-I tried my best & hope this repo might guide a few future lost souls.
+I'll tried my best & hope this repo might guide some future lost souls.

 Good luck, and use this on your own responsibility.

+## Update